shubhamkalsait/kubernetes-b19/README.md

 ### Architecture of Kubernetes:-

-Its working is based on nodes.
+-- Its working is based on nodes.

-It contains two nodes:
+-It contains two nodes:

 A-Master Node: It controls  all activities in Kubernetes